Avcx/10-course-app/README.md

 ## Live Version

-If you want to experiment with a live version of the click the link below!
+If you want to view a live version of the app click the link below!

    [View Live App](http://course-app.up.railway.app)